Welcome, glad to have you here!

 My Professional Bio

 Jenn T. Grace is a nationally recognized business strategist, speaker and author specializing in the LGBTQ market.
 Guided by the mantra, “change happens in business,” Jenn believes social change happens first in the workplace before spilling over into mainstream society.
 She is an Amazon Best Selling author and has been featured in Forbes, The Huffington Post, The Hartford Courant and on CNBC.
-Passionate about helping people share their stories of adversity, Jenn is the Founder of the Purpose Driven Authors Academy and Purpose Driven Publishing.
+Passionate about helping people share their stories of adversity, Jenn is the Founder of Publish Your Purpose Press and the Purpose Driven Authors Academy.
 She holds a M.S. in Integrated Marketing Communications from Golden Gate University and a B.S. in Communications from Salem State University.
 A marathon runner, animal lover and novice birder, she lives in Hartford, Connecticut with her wife Andrea and their two children.

 Now that that’s out of the way, here’s the juicy stuff!